theonlynavin/tinge/README.md

 2. Export as `.obj`

-In Blender:

-1. Select the object(s) you want to export.
+- In Blender, select the object(s) you want to export.
-2. Go to `File → Export → Wavefront (.obj)`
+- Go to `File → Export → Wavefront (.obj)`
-3. Use these recommended export settings:
+- Use these recommended export settings:
    - Selection Only**
    - Include Normals**
    - Objects as OBJ Objects**

-This will generate:
+- This will generate:
    - `your_model.obj` — contains your model’s vertex positions, normals, and faces.

 3. Add the Model to Your Tinge Project

-* Place your `.obj` file inside the Tinge folder
+- Place your `.obj` file inside the Tinge folder
-* Modify the code in the file scene_generator.cpp to set up the scene that you wish to render
+- Modify the code in the file scene_generator.cpp to set up the scene that you wish to render

 ## ENVIRONMENT REQUIREMENTS